-Prerequisite: CS 1010 and CS 1301 with a grade of "C" or better.
+Prerequisite: CS 1301 with a grade of "C" or better.
 A general introduction to software engineering, database applications, and networking concepts, as well as an overview of other aspects of computer information systems.

-CS 2620 Discrete Structures I
+CS 2620 Discrete Structures

-Prerequisite: MATH 2261.
+Prerequisite: MATH 2261 or MATH 22612, with a grade of "C" or better.
 Propositional and predicate logic, mathematical induction, and recursion.
 Sets, relations, functions.
 Graphs and trees.
 Boolean algebra and computer logic.
 Finite state machines and computability.